Kate Upton Poses In Her Underwear While Showing Off Her Bare Baby Bump In Throwback Photo

 Upton and Verlander confirmed that they were officially parents with two very sweet posts on both of their Instagram pages earlier this month.

-Justin posted a snap of his and his wife’s hands holding onto the their little baby girls shortly after her birth hand and wrote in the caption, “Welcome to the world Genevieve Upton Verlander.
+Justin posted a snap of his and his wife’s hands holding onto their little baby girl’s hand shortly after her birth and wrote in the caption, “Welcome to the world Genevieve Upton Verlander.
 You stole my [heart] the first second I met you!!!
 11.7.2018.”

-Kate then posted another black and white photo of her baby girl cuddling up to her to confirm the birth on her page, simply writing in the caption Genevieve’s full name and date of birth to let the world know that her baby had arrived several months after she first announced her pregnancy.
+Kate then posted another black-and-white photo of her baby girl cuddling up to her to confirm the birth on her page, simply writing in the caption Genevieve’s full name and date of birth to let the world know that her baby had arrived several months after she first announced her pregnancy.

 As the Inquisitr then shared, the superstar later shared the first full photo of her little girl on her social media account as she posted an impossibly cute picture of her husband cuddling their daughter in the kitchen.

-Reposting the picture from Justin’s account to her own, in it he could be seen holding on to his daughter while lovingly smiling down at her.
+Reposting the picture from Justin’s account to her own, in it, he could be seen holding on to his daughter while lovingly smiling down at her.
 Upton wrote in the caption, “Daddy daughter snuggles beat everything” with a heart emoji.